hellensimeo/english-for-designers/03-case-studies/Crafting–a–casestudy.md

 # Uniting CZECH TENNIS

-We had no time to start small. [ČTS](https://www.cztenis.cz) was the last sport waiting for a rebrand, and everything needed to change—immediately.
+We had no time to start small. [ČTS](https://www.cztenis.cz) is the last sport waiting for a rebrand, and everything needed to change—immediately.

 The ČTS (Czech Tennis Association) was facing financial scandals.
 Leadership changes!
 And definitely a damaged reputation.

-The project was about more than just design.
-It was a chance to reset Czech tennis.
+The project was a chance to reset Czech tennis.
 Giving it an identity that could unite both professionals and everyday players.
 Making it recognizable on courts around the world.

 I took charge of the brand identity, making sure Czech tennis would have a strong and unified visual presence.
 At the same time, our team tackled every other aspect of the transformation.
 We designed the app, social media, and managed everything in between.
 Just take a look!

 <img src="images/endless_scrolling.gif" alt="drawing" width="800"/>

 <sub>Current ČTS design<sub>

   <img src="images/team.jpg" alt="drawing" width="800"/>